Norbert515/flutter_ide/README.md

 - Controlling/ Debugging an animation (even a hero animation) using a slider inside the IDE
 - Injecting data into Streams during runtime for testing and debugging purposes

+#### How this could be implemented

 ### Interactive rendering

+Because the IDE is Flutter, widgets from the app can be rendered inside the IDE.

+#### Working on isolated widgets

+Instead of first creating a page and putting the widget in there.
+You could select the widget in code and open a widget-renderer.
+Then, while changing the code, you can hot reload that single widget, or make it so it reloads automatically.

+This could especially be useful for widgets which take in data, which you'd first have to mock out.
+In the IDE you could provide the data to use and even change it (using Live-Reload).
+Think about a text card where you want to fine tune the behaviour with different text sizes.

+#### Storyboards

+Again, Flutter can render the pages (they are only widget).

+What needs to be done is:

+#### Figuring out the connections between the pages

+The problem is, that routes can be pushed from anywhere and in a lot of possible ways.

+Creating a well structured way of pushing page routes which makes it easy to understand for a computer would probably be the easiest solution.

+#### Figuring out how to render a page

+The problem is, that pages can depend on all sorts of data.
+Data can either be passed to the page, the page can depend on an `InheritedWidget` or it could even depend on some static/ global variables.

+There are a couple of ways to solve this problem.
+But again, having a well structured page class which handles default parameters (for rendering in the IDE), would probably be the easiest solution.

 ### Plugin ideas